ian-hamlin/pitufo/README.md

 * silently ignore any path that it can not access.
 * report files it can not change to stderr.
+* not provide any feedback on success or progress.

 ## License